 Cystic fibrosis is a genetic (inherited) condition that causes severe damage to the lungs, digestive system and other organs in the body.
 The mucus normally secreted by cells in the lung airways (breathing tubes), pancreatic ducts, gastrointestinal tract, and the reproductive system becomes thickened and blocked, causing frequent infections and loss of function in the affected organs.

 - Cystic fibrosis is a life-threatening, genetic condition.

-Cystic fibrosis (CF) is a genetic disease, meaning it is passed on from parents to their children through their genes.
-Both parents (who have to be carriers of an abnormal gene) must pass on that abnormal gene to their child in order for that child to have CF.
+- Both parents have to be carriers of an abnormal gene that gets passed on to their child for the child to have CF.

 How Cystic Fibrosis Affects Your Body

 Patients with CF suffer from a cystic fibrosis transmembrane conductance regulator (CFTR) gene mutation, which causes the CFTR protein to malfunction.
 The CFTR protein is located in every organ of the body that makes mucus; including the lungs, liver, pancreas, intestines and sweat glands.
 It is also present in many other cells in the body.
 When the CFTR protein isn’t working correctly, thick, sticky mucus is produced that causes blockages and traps germs, leading to infections.